 Between the Historic Site and the State Park, there are few not-to-miss events.

 On November 10, Split Rock Lighthouse lights her beacon to commemorate the sinking of the SS Edmund Fitzgerald, and all of the other vessels lost on the Great Lakes.
 At 4:30 pm, the lighthouse closes temporarily while the Naval Hymn is played and the names of the 29 lost crew members are read to the tolling of a ship’s bell.
 At the end of the ceremony, the beacon is lighted and visitors are welcome to tour the lantern room.
 This is the only time during the year that visitors are able to see the interior of the light tower while the beacon is lit.
 The beacon lighting ceremony attracts nearly 900 people each year.

 Candlelight Snowshoe Hike

-On the first Saturday in February, this event is held at Split Rock Lighthouse State Park.
+On the first Saturday in February, a Candlelight Ski & Snowshoe event is held at Split Rock Lighthouse State Park.
 The evening event invites visitors to snowshoe along the trail lit by luminaries.
 The luminary trail starts at the Trail Center and goes for a mile up to Day Hill.
 Stop along the way for a campfire and marshmallow roast.
 Hot cocoa and cookies, along with a campfire are also available at the Trail Center.
 It’s a great family hiking event!
-Learn more.